ubinexus/sonic-utilities/doc/Command-Reference.md

 ## Software Installation and Management

 SONiC image can be installed in one of two methods:
-1. From within a running SONiC iamge using the `sonic-installer` utility
+1. From within a running SONiC image using the `sonic-installer` utility
 2. From the vendor's bootloader (E.g., ONIE,  Aboot, etc.)

 SONiC feature Docker images (aka "SONiC packages") available to be installed with *sonic-package-manager* utility.